inseri-swiss/inseri-core-wp/docs/blocks/python.md

 # Python Code

-The python code block can be used with its own code or code loaded from another source as a text editor with the type `Python`.
+The Python Code block can be used with its own code or code loaded from another source as a text editor with the type `Python`.

 This block allows multiple inputs and outputs.
 This makes it interesting to tie the behaviors of different blocks together.